- MAGS Handbook

-Please add Jeffrey Kubiak and Daniel Rothenberg both as co-chairs
+Please add Jeffrey Kubiak and Alicia Ellis both as co-chairs

 Once submitted, your IPOS will be reviewed by the Graduate Coordinator and faculty director.
 If changes need to be made, your IPOS will be returned to you for revisions.
 Please be sure to review the course schedule and projected future course offerings to select courses.

 The IPOS can be edited and changed if your course selections change over time.
 If a change in registration occurs, a flag will appear on the MyASU page indicating that an IPOS change is required.
 Please see the “My Programs” tab on your MyASU page for more information.

 Courses are generally offered in the same terms each semester.
 Please see the ASU Class Search for a guide for courses that are offered in spring, summer, and fall.
 Not all courses are offered each semester.

 Starting Spring 2023, GSC 550 (Capstone) will be offered in the “C” session (full semester) each semester.